2shrey2/SteroidCheck/README.md

 With an intuitive interface, real-time analysis, and actionable insights, SteroidCheck is a transformative tool for achieving quality assurance in dairy products.

-Features
+## **Features**

+- **Real-Time Predictions**
-Real-Time Predictions: Predicts safe steroid dosages instantly based on input parameters.
+  Predicts safe steroid dosages instantly based on input parameters.

+- **Machine Learning Integration**
-Machine Learning Integration: Utilizes trained models to ensure accurate and reliable results.
+  Utilizes trained models to ensure accurate and reliable results.

+- **User-Friendly Interface**
-User-Friendly Interface: Simplified design for ease of use by farmers, veterinarians, and regulators.
+  Simplified design for ease of use by farmers, veterinarians, and regulators.

+- **Compliance Monitoring**
-Compliance Monitoring: Ensures adherence to global food safety standards.
+  Ensures adherence to global food safety standards.

 ## Installation